yurachud/digest/03-2015/digest.md

 # Hei there!

 This is a [community-driven](https://github.com/latcraft/digest) news pack for LatCraft community members comprising of interesting materials, the most important last-month happenings and upcoming events.

+Join us @ [FaceBook](https://www.facebook.com/groups/latcraft/), [LinkedIn](https://www.linkedin.com/groups/LatCraft-8187430) and [Twitter](https://twitter.com/latcraft) to stay in the loop.

 Enjoy!

 # Entertainment